 Photos can be large and quickly grow your database.
 You can limit the size of photos that you attach to assignments by specifying Photo Size in Settings.
 The default for this setting is Large.
 When using a photo size other than Actual, images are resized, preserving the aspect ratio.
 With a setting of Extra Large, the longest edge of the image is resized to 1,500 pixels.
 Large, Medium, and Small settings correspond to longest edges of 1,280, 640, and 320 pixels, respectively.
 The size you should choose depends on the requirements of your project.
 Work with your project owner to determine the size that correctly balances the detail in the photos and the impact on your database.

-Each file you attach has a maximum size limit.
-If you are using ArcGIS Online, attachments can be a maximum size of 10 MB.
-If you are using ArcGIS Enterprise, the default maximum size is 2 GB, but it can be configured by your administrator.
+There are maximum size limits for each file you attach.
+If you're using ArcGIS Online, the maximum file size for each file is 10 MB.
+If you're using ArcGIS Enterprise, the default maximum file size for each file is 2 GB, but it can be configured by your administrator.
 If you are attaching a large video, Workforce will try to compress it and apply downscaling so that it can be attached.

 To rename an attachment or save it to your device, it has to be downloaded.
-If you see the download icon, first select the thumbnail to download the attachment, and once it finishes downloading you can rename or save it.
+If you see the download icon, first tap on the thumbnail to download the attachment, and once it finishes downloading you can rename or save it.